Quantizing Heavy-tailed Data in Statistical Estimation: (Near) Minimax Rates, Covariate Quantization, and Uniform Recovery: Preliminaries

-To the best of our knowledge, the triangular dither is new to the literature of QCS.
+To the best of our knowledge, the triangular dither is new to the literature of quantized compressed sensing.
 We will explain its necessity if covariance estimation is involved.
 This is also complemented by numerical simulation (see Figure \ref{fig5}(a)).

-\section{(Near) minimax error rates}
+\section{(Near) Minimax Error Rates}

-In this section we derive (near) optimal error rates for several canonical statistical estimation problems, including quantized covariance estimation, quantized compressed sensing, and quantized matrix completion.
-For convenience, we represent these three models by QCE, QCS, QMC hereafter.
-The novelty is that the optimality is achieved under the two-fold difficulty of heavy-tailedness and quantization.
+In this section we derive (near) optimal error rates for several canonical statistical estimation problems.
+Our novelty is that by using the proposed quantization scheme for heavy-tailed data, (near) optimal error rates could be achieved by computationally feasible estimators.